How to Take Three Professional Photos

 The more light, the better: Turn on every light in the room.
 Replace light bulbs with 100 watt bulbs.
 Choose a time of day when the most sunlight comes in a room.
 Open the curtains.

 The Right Spot: "The sun" or a light should be shining on the front of your body, not on your back.
-Do not stand in front of a window or any other bright light source that leaves your face silhouetted and dark.
+Do not stand in front of a window or any other bright light source.
+This will cause your face to be silhouetted and dark.

-Review your photo (before you upload it).
+Review your photo (before you send it to anyone).
 Assure your face and body are not too dark in the electronic image.

 Avoid Blurry Photos

 If you are shooting indoors and do not have a tripod available, we highly encourage you to not hold your camera in your hands.
-Borrow a step ladder.
-(You can use any steady surface, such as a counter, shelf, dresser or large pile of books at least 4 feet high.)
-Set your camera on a step of the ladder and aim the camera at you.
+Borrow a step ladder or use any steady surface, such as a counter, shelf, dresser or large pile of books at least 4 feet high.
+Set your camera on a step of the ladder or table and aim the camera at you.
+Have someone else "stand in" the spot where you will stand - so you can position the camera properly.
+Tape the camera in place if necessary.
 Then press the camera's button.
 Holding a camera in a person's hands indoors often produces blurry photos.

 Full Length Photo

 The full length photo should show your body from head to toe.
-If you do not have a tripod available like shown in the above diagram, see "Stable Surface" above.
+If you do not have a tripod available like shown in the above diagram, see "Avoid Blurry Photos" above.

 Half length photo